czsmith/HVAC-Monitor/README.md

 ### Adjust Voltage
 It helps to have a 24-28VAC power source on your workbench for the initial setup and testing.
 I happen to have a 24VAC wall wart from some old product.
 If you dont, you might try putting three 9-volt batteries in series and using that.
 (It won't matter which way you connect them to the Power and Common terminals.)

-The buck converter, when shipped, generally outputs the input voltage.  **ALWAYS, ALWAYS adjust the power supply output to 5V before connecting the ESP to the power supply.**
+The buck converter, when shipped, generally outputs the input voltage which will be way too high for this board.  **ALWAYS, ALWAYS adjust the power supply output to 5V before connecting the ESP to the power supply.**

 If the ESP is not yet installed, just power the board from the external source.
 If the ESP is installed, move jumper J2 to the INTERNAL power position (remove jumper or place on pins 2-3) to isolate it from the external power supply and buck converter.

 With the external power source attached to the screw terminals, adjust the screw potentiameter until the output voltage on the buck converter reads 5V.

 ### Assemble the Temperature Probes
 Jim Shank gives a great description how to assemble the temperature probes.
-Refer to his [project documentation](https://github.com/jshank/ACWatcher/blob/main/README.md#temperature-probes) for details.
+Refer to his [project documentation](https://github.com/jshank/ACWatcher/blob/main/README.md#temperature-probes) for a full description.
 I'll summarize here, but be sure to read Jim's description for the details.

 The recommended probes are based on the Dallas DS18B20S temperature sensor.
-These are readily available on [amazon])https://www.amazon.com/dp/B0CP7S6HXW?ref=ppx_yo2ov_dt_b_product_details&th=1) or [aliexpress](https://www.aliexpress.us/item/3256804339655077.html?spm=a2g0o.productlist.main.65.306c1741YggZhg&algo_pvid=7e022bad-0095-4385-af6c-89916a5df688&algo_exp_id=7e022bad-0095-4385-af6c-89916a5df688-32&pdp_npi=4%40dis%21USD%210.90%210.90%21%21%210.90%210.90%21%40210318ec17206721002124591efab9%2112000029476974460%21sea%21US%214591625309%21&curPageLogUid=2cat5twrARNc&utparam-url=scene%3Asearch%7Cquery_from%3A).
+These are readily available on [amazon](https://www.amazon.com/dp/B0CP7S6HXW?ref=ppx_yo2ov_dt_b_product_details&th=1) or [aliexpress](https://www.aliexpress.us/item/3256804339655077.html?spm=a2g0o.productlist.main.65.306c1741YggZhg&algo_pvid=7e022bad-0095-4385-af6c-89916a5df688&algo_exp_id=7e022bad-0095-4385-af6c-89916a5df688-32&pdp_npi=4%40dis%21USD%210.90%210.90%21%21%210.90%210.90%21%40210318ec17206721002124591efab9%2112000029476974460%21sea%21US%214591625309%21&curPageLogUid=2cat5twrARNc&utparam-url=scene%3Asearch%7Cquery_from%3A).
 Do consider the distance from your HVAC monitor board to where you will insert the probe.
 I'd ordered probes with 1 meter cords and found out that I'd have been better off with 2 or 3 meter cords.
 Just had to make some extension cables.

 The probes are attached to the end of stainless steel straws with heat shrink tubing to keep the sensor in place.
 This gives enough length for the sensors to be placed in the center of airflow in the duct.